 My Partner Is Here On A Visitor Visa, They Want To Apply Now.
 Can This Be Done?

 If you have valid entry clearance for six months or less in the United Kingdom, then you cannot change status to a Spouse Visa.
-Usually, visitors don’t realise that they will have to leave the country and come back with the correct entry clearance, in this case, a Spouse Visa.
+Usually, visitors don’t realise that they will have to leave the country and come back with the correct entry clearance in this case.
 If you apply while still in the UK on a Visitor visa then you can expect to be refused unless some humanitarian grounds can be claimed under Article 8.
-Children of the marriage who are under 18 years old are allowed entry to the UK as dependants and can make their application at the same time as the main applicant.
+Children of the marriage who are under 18 years old are allowed entry to the country as dependants and can make their application at the same time as the main applicant.

 I Don’t Earn Over £18,600.
 How Can My Spouse Get A Visa?